PMR2/PMR2userdocs/cellmlrepositorytutorial.rst

 ------------------

-If you are using TortoiseGit, bring up the shell menu for the altered file and select :menuselection:`TortoiseGit --> Git Commit`.
+If you are using TortoiseGit, bring up the shell menu for the altered file and select :menuselection:`Git Commit -> "master"`.
 A window will appear showing details of the changes you are about to commit, and prompting for a commit message.
 Every time you commit changes, you should enter a useful commit message with information about what changes